Nolan-code/Pendulum-Neural-ODE/README.md

 ### Phase portrait
 - The phase-space structure is approximately captured.
-- The long-term trajectories diverge due to error accumulation.
+- The long-term trajectories diverge from the expected dynamics due to error accumulation.
 ![Mecganical energy conservation](figures/phase.png)